Antibiotics are medicines that fight infections caused by bacteria.

 If you need an antibiotic, your health care provider will choose the right one for you.

 A viral infection is caused by a virus (germ) that spreads easily and must run its course.
-Antibiotics will not treat a viral infection and are not recommended.
+Antibiotics do not work for viruses.
 Examples of viral infections include:

-Some of the germs that antibiotics can treat are getting so strong that they can resist the medicine.
-This means that the medicine won't work to treat the illness.
-If the germs are not stopped, they can make you sick again.
+to treat the illness.
+If the germs are not stopped, they can make you sick

 Allina Health's Patient Education Department, What You Need to Know About Antibiotics, ic-ah-14035Information adapted from the Center for Disease Control and Prevention and the U.S. Food and Drug Administration.